ericrovtar/ericrovtar.github.io/_posts/2017-04-06-13-reasons-why-review.md

 couple justice.
 While logical and probably common, the Bakers come across a bit too villainized for my liking.
 Again, they&rsquo;re hurting, but they seem to want to blame everyone but themselves.
 There is hardly any mention of them wondering what they could have done to prevent the tragic death of their daughter.

+{% include youtube.html src="https://www.youtube.com/embed/vm_GroJMOVM" width="560" height="315" caption="Only You by Selena Gomez as featured on the 13 Reasons Why soundtrack" %}

 Let me be clear: I&rsquo;m not placing all the blame on them.
 They had their own struggles going on, but &ndash; as I mentioned above &ndash; there&rsquo;s a lot of absentee parenting going on in this story, and they kind of